notforrf/ForrfsRigLite/README.md

 Export mode for exporting your animations to use in-game, Eye cover/cone for the head.

-And all that weights just 8 megabytes!
+And all that weights just a bit over 8 megabytes!

-This rig is protected under the MIT license.
+This product is shared under the MIT license.